edwardtay/awesome-stablecoins/README.md

 "have many of the features of cryptoassets but seek to stabilise the price of the “coin” by linking its value to that of a pool of assets" — [Bank For International Settlements](https://www.bis.org/cpmi/publ/d187.pdf)

 ## Stablecoins List
+Technically, stablecoins can be pegged to anything, e.g. other currencies, BTC, even indexes.
+Practically, stablecoins are useful for their unit of account.
+Until [hyperbitcoinization](https://bitcoinmagazine.com/hyperbitcoinization) happens or other fiat currency replaces USD as the world's reserve currency, this list only includes those that are USD-pegged:

 | Peg  | Name | Source Code / Docs | Collateral Type |
 | ---- | ---- | ------------- | --------------- |